unit logo

 • What are the primary duties?

-• What specific materials, equipment or machines are used in carrying out the job?
+• What materials, equipment, or machines are used?

 How To Describe A Job/Position